Heat Pump vs Propane/Oil Heating Calculator

 simplePaybackYears = incrementalCost / annualSavings when incremental cost and annual savings are both positive.
 If the net heat pump cost is lower than the fuel-system replacement and operating savings are positive, payback is effectively immediate.
 If annual savings are zero or negative, the calculator reports that payback is not reached.

 The built-in heat-content constants are 91,500 BTU per gallon for propane and 138,500 BTU per gallon for fuel oil.
 The built-in combustion factors are 5.7 kg CO2e per propane gallon and 10.16 kg CO2e per fuel-oil gallon.
-Grid emissions come from your input, because electric-sector carbon intensity varies widely by region, tariff, and time of use.
+Grid emissions come from your input because electric-sector carbon intensity varies widely by region and tariff, and because time-of-use rates can change the cost picture even when seasonal energy use stays the same.

 Those constants are suitable for a planning comparison, but real invoices can include delivery charges, tank rental, minimum delivery fees, service contracts, taxes, and fuel surcharges.
-Add those recurring costs by adjusting the fuel price or maintenance difference.
+Add those recurring costs by adjusting the fuel price or maintenance difference so the heat pump vs propane/oil comparison reflects the way your local bills are actually written.

 With no backup-fuel share, the heat pump uses about 9,400 kWh per year.
 The oil baseline burns about 790 gallons.
-If maintenance savings are $180 per year, the annual savings are roughly $1,700 and the incremental cost is $4,500 after incentives, giving a simple payback near three years.
-The exact numbers change quickly with local electric rates, delivered fuel prices, and COP.
+If maintenance savings are $180 per year, the annual savings are roughly $1,730 and the incremental cost is $4,500 after incentives, giving a simple payback of about 2.6 years.
+The exact numbers change quickly with local electric rates, delivered fuel prices, and COP, so the example is best read as a directional check rather than a final quote.

-The result also excludes cooling benefits, comfort improvements, panel upgrades, duct repairs, weatherization, financing, time-of-use rates, demand charges, and future fuel escalation beyond the sensitivity table.
-Treat the output as a transparent first-pass comparison, then review it with an HVAC contractor, energy auditor, or utility program advisor.
+The result also leaves out cooling value, comfort changes, panel upgrades, duct repairs, weatherization, financing, demand charges, tank removal, service contracts, and future fuel escalation beyond the sensitivity table.
+Use the calculator as a transparent first pass, then verify the assumptions with an HVAC contractor, energy auditor, or utility advisor.

 Copy status updates appear here.

-Enter your heating assumptions to compare annual cost, emissions, and payback.
+Enter your heat-pump and fuel assumptions to compare annual cost, emissions, and payback.

-Use a seasonal average for your climate and equipment, not the best laboratory number.
-Lower it if the system will use resistance strips often, if ducts are leaky, or if the outdoor unit loses capacity during cold snaps.
+Use the seasonal average you expect from the installed system in your climate, not the highest laboratory number.
+Lower it if auxiliary resistance heat will run often, if ducts are leaky, or if the outdoor unit loses capacity in cold weather.

 Arcade Mini-Game: Heating Scenario Calibration Run

-Use this quick arcade run to practice separating useful heat-pump planning inputs from common scenario mistakes before you rely on the calculator output.
+Use this quick arcade run to practice spotting the assumptions that matter in a heat-pump-vs-propane or oil comparison before you rely on the calculator output.

 Score: 0 Timer: 30s Best: 0